RickaPrincy/Templi/README.md

     - CMake (Version 3.27 or later)
     - C++ Compiler with C++17 support

-- You can run the following command to build templi, but if you want other options of building templi, read [this](BUILD_INSTALL.md).
+- You can run the following command to build and install templi with cmake, but if you want other options of building templi, read [this](BUILD_INSTALL.md).

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/RickaPrincy/Templi/main/install.sh)
 ```

-- You can also simply clone and use Templi as a submodule.
+- You can also simply use Templi as a submodule.

 # Getting started :rocket: